HLTH SC 1002 - Create. Communicate. Connect with Health and Medical Sciences

 - Assessment must maintain academic standards.

-This course relies heavily on your active involvement within tutorials to maximise your skill development and for completion of the SGDE task.
+This course relies heavily on your active involvement within your scheduled weekly workshop to maximise your skill development and contribution to your Small Group Discovery Experience Task.

 Grades for your performance in this course will be awarded in accordance with the following scheme: